Nihilentropy-117/sync-google-calendars/docs/README.md

 4. Replace everything in `Code.gs` with the contents of [SyncCalendarsIntoOne.gs].

-5. Create a new script file called `BatchRequests.gs` with the contents of [BatchRequests.gs]
+5. Update the configuration at the top of the file:
+   - `CALENDARS_TO_MERGE`: Set nicknames and calendar IDs
+     - Single calendar: `"[Name]": "calendar-id@gmail.com"`
+     - Multiple calendars: `"[Name]": ["cal1@gmail.com", "cal2@gmail.com"]`
+   - `CALENDAR_TO_MERGE_INTO`: Your shared calendar ID
+   - `SYNC_DAYS_IN_PAST` and `SYNC_DAYS_IN_FUTURE`: Adjust date range as needed

-6. Update `calendarsToMerge`, `calendarToMergeInto`, `SYNC_DAYS_IN_PAST`, and `SYNC_DAYS_IN_FUTURE` variables.
-Be sure to save.
+   - Be sure to save.

-7. Click the `Project Settings` Gear icon on the left panel.
+6. Click the `Project Settings` Gear icon on the left panel.
 Check the `Show "appsscript.json" manifest file in editor`.
 Go back to code editor on the left, and update its content with [appsscript.json].

-8. Click `Run`.
+7. Click `Run`.
 This will load the `Authorization required` window since it's your first time running the script.
 Click on `Review permissions` and give it permission to your account.

-9. Click on `Triggers` clock icon on the left panel to add a trigger.
+8. Click on `Triggers` clock icon on the left panel to add a trigger.
 Click on `Add Trigger`.

    - You have two choices, "Time-driven" or "From calendar".
    - Time-driven will run every X minutes/hours/etc. Use this if you have calendars that update frequently (more than 5-10 times in a 15 minute timespan)